Ceramic science and engineering

 Course Content

-Properties of ceramic materials: physical, thermal, mechanical, electric, magnetic, chemical.
+Properties of ceramic materials: physical, thermal, mechanical, electric, magnetic, chemical and optical.
 Phase diagrams (binary and ternary), crystal structures.

 Treatment of ceramic powders.
-Shaping of ceramics: pressing, casting, plastic forming.
+Shaping of ceramics: pressing, casting, plastic forming, additive manufacturing.
 Drying and sintering of ceramic bodies.

-Characterization of ceramics: X-ray diffraction, differential thermal analysis, thermal expansion (dilatometer), particle size and particle size distribution, measurement of strength, toughness and hardness, surface area (BET), porosimetry, optic microscopy, electron microscopy, Raman spectroscopy.
+Characterization of ceramics: dilatometry, X-ray diffraction, thermal expansion (dilatometer), particle size and particle size distribution, measurement of strength, toughness and hardness, surface area (BET), porosimetry, optical microscopy, electron microscopy.

 Toughening of ceramics.
 Design of ceramics.
-Fabrication and use of ceramics in a sustainable society.
+Fabrication and applications of ceramics from industry perspective (guest lectures from industry).

 Recommended prerequisites